idaholab/moose/modules/doc/content/getting_started/installation/install_libtorch.md

 containing libtorch includes need to be excluded from the unit build directories.
 The makefile of the [Stochastic Tools Module](stochastic_tools/stochastic_tools.mk) serves as a good example on how to achieve this for applications.

 !alert-end!

+## GPU Support

+When using ARM Macs the conda-based installation supports both CPU and GPU devices.
+For GPU acceleration through Metal, users need to select MPS as a device when writing source code.

+!alert! warning

+GPU devices on Linux machines are not officially supported yet.
+If you have questions regarding this path, feel free to ask them on out Discussion forum!

+!alert-end!